Major spinal decompression

 • Optimise positioning (abdomen free), normothermia, correct coagulopathy, avoid excessive venous pressure (PEEP/airway pressures as appropriate)

-• Controlled hypotension is generally avoided if cord perfusion at risk; if used, must be carefully selected and monitored with neuromonitoring and surgeon agreement
+• Controlled hypotension is generally avoided if cord perfusion at risk, if used, must be carefully selected and monitored with neuromonitoring and surgeon agreement

 • Massive haemorrhage preparedness: crossmatch, MHP awareness, rapid infuser, calcium monitoring, fibrinogen/TEG/ROTEM if available